Skip to main content

 Clean cut mystery story line with interesting facts about the postal service added.
 I read all 3 books in the series and wished there were more.
 Taken place in a small town with a murder of one of the residents and the newly arrived postmaster gets involved in solving the murder.
 Feel comfortable having my teenage granddaughter reading it.

-reviewed on + 457 more book reviews
+njmom3 avatar reviewed on + 1406 more book reviews

 Helpful Score: 1